Congregational Vitality FAQs

 The assessment also has space at the end with open ended questions that help the leaders glean valuable insights and feedback from the congregation.

 The PULSE process is concluded with a 20 page report compiled by trained staff to help the congregation unpack the data.
-Besides factual charts and statistics, the PULSE report will include 3 recommendation for the pastor and three recommendations for the church to pursue.
+Besides factual charts and statistics, the PULSE report will include recommendations for the pastor and recommendations for the church to pursue.
 The PULSE is first communicated to the Pastor and Vitality Team leader to confirm its accuracy.

 What does the Classis/Region do?